michaelchihuyho/redux-echo/README.md

 - Make instrumentation in real apps simpler
 - Prevent more than one broadcaster for a particular ID
 - Disallow users to broadcast if there is no one monitoring at that ID
+- Make sure initial state is the same when booting app
+- Proactively synchronize state?